sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 -----------------------------

-The two stacks used by queues are called "applied" and "unapplied" and the names do a good job of describing the status of the patches in each.
+The two stacks used by queues are called "applied" and "unapplied".
+The names do a good job of describing the status of the patches in each.
 Download a patch from Trac as described above (:ref:`section-review-patch-walkthrough`) in the usual way.
 Then execute ::